-Binds the POA to a specific IP address when the server where it runs uses multiple IP addresses, such as in a clustering environment.
-The specified IP address is associated with all ports used by the POA (HTTP, IMAP, LDAP, and so on.)
+Binds the POA to a specific host name when the server where it runs uses multiple addresses, such as in a clustering environment.
+The specified host name is associated with all ports used by the POA (HTTP, IMAP, LDAP, and so on.)
 Without the --ip switch, the POA binds to all available IP addresses and users can access the post office through all available IP addresses.
-See Binding the POA to a Specific IP Address.
+See Binding the POA to a Host Name.

-Linux POA Windows POA Syntax: ip IP_address ip "full_DNS_name" /ip-IP_address /ip-"full_DNS_name" Example: ip 172.16.5.18 ip "poasvr.provo.novell.com" /ip-172.16.5.18 /ip-"poasvr.provo.novell.com"
+Linux POA Windows POA Syntax: ip "full_DNS_name" /ip-"full_DNS_name" Example: ip "poasvr.provo.novell.com" /ip-"poasvr.provo.novell.com"